MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/customize/create-edit-views-app-designer.md

-In Dynamics 365 for Customer Engagement for Customer Engagement, views define how records for a specific entity are  displayed.
+In Dynamics 365 Customer Engagement (on-premises), views define how records for a specific entity are  displayed.
 A view defines the following:
 -  The columns (attributes) to display
 -  The width of the columns
 -  How the records are sorted by default